kbieser/wrangling-genomics/_episodes/09-fly-trimming.md

 > better on the quality tests run by FastQC.
 Go ahead and re-run
 > FastQC on your trimmed FASTQ files and visualize the HTML files
 > to see whether your per base sequence quality is higher after
 > trimming.
-Modify your fastqc.sh script to run on the trim_fastq.
+Modify your fastqc.sh script to run on the trim.fastq.gz.
 You can choose to use flags in the fastqc command to move the files to a new directory or you can move the files after they have been created with a mv command.
+Name the new script `fastqc_trimmed.sh`.
+Include comments for yourself.
 >
 >> ## Solution
 >>
 >> First edit your fastqc.sh and save as fastqc_trimmed.sh in your scripts/.
 >>
 >> ~~~
+>> #!/bin/bash
+>> # script to run fastqc on trimmed reads and move output to a new directory
+>> # Run me in ~/data/FlyCURE/results/fastq_trimmed or where the fastq_trimmed reads are located
+>>
 >> mkdir -p ~/data/FlyCURE/results/fastqc_trimmed_reads
+>>
 >> fastqc -t 10 -o ../fastqc_trimmed_reads *.trim.fastq*
 >> ~~~
 >> {: .bash}